 Loan payment stages

-Many mortgage lenders won't give you any loan payments until your building is wind and watertight.
-This is to protect their money, in case you can't finish the house and have to abandon it.
+Many mortgage lenders will not give you any loan payments until your building is wind and watertight.
+This is to protect their money, in case you cannot finish the house and have to abandon it.

 It's also important to consider when you get your payment for each stage of building.
 Most lenders will pay at the end of each stage, after they've sent out a valuer to visit the site and make sure it's running smoothly.